Heather Pease: 2000 Sydney Olympics

 As team Captain, she competed again in the Synchronized swimming team event four years later at the 2000 Sydney Olympics, finishing in fifth position.
-The order of finish that year in the team competition was Russia with the gold, Japan with the silver, Canada with the bronze, and then Franceand the United States.
+The order of finish that year in the team competition was Russia with the gold, Japan with the silver, Canada with the bronze, and then France and the United States.
 Russia had not formerly placed in the Olympic team event which had begun in 1996, but they would dominate the team competition in the following Olympics as well.

 She married husband Erik Olson around 2003, and they had two sons, beginning in 2013.
 She continued to coach age group swimming in 2018, in the 13-15 age group.

 Coaching

-After retiring from her synchronized swimming career around 2000, Pease-Olson assistant coached and then served as Stanford's head synchronized swimming coach, where she led the team to four NCAA championships during her coaching tenure from 2001-12.
+After retiring from her synchronized swimming career around 2000, Pease-Olson assistant coached and then served as Stanford's head synchronized swimming coach, where she led the team to four NCAA championships during her coaching tenure from 2001 to 2012.
 She led the team to a runner-up title in five other years.